Roblox Error 277

 This error is a little bit of a frustrating one because, like any network error, there can be a whole host of causes.
 Thankfully, we're experts in this area and have worked out the most common reasons Roblox players run into this problem and know how to fix them!

-Below, you can find a list of things to try to fix error code 277.
-We recommend going through the list of potential problems and fixes in order (starting from the first), as we've ordered them so that the easiest to carry out and most likely to fix your problem are at the top.
+If your issue isn't fixed after trying the above, go through the list of causes and fixes below in order (starting from the first).
+We've ordered them so that the easiest to carry out and most likely to fix your problem are at the top.

 Skip this step if you're not using WiFi.